Asphyx

 Production: Bass-oriented resounding solidity.

-Review: On their self-titled album, Asphyx push old school death metal -- doomy heavy metal mixed with raw hardcore riffing -- into thunderous music of charging chord progressions that possessed of an ambience that silhouettes melody in expectation, demonstrate a savage alacrity for the earthquake motion of cavernously resonant returns to elemental patterns of interval.
-The resulting booming death metal, with the riding rhythms and emphatic resolutions of epic battle music, expounds upon the recombination of fragmentary motifs in death metal riffs that defines the primal art of structure through its sense of shifting perspective by altering the significance of background topography.
+Review: Asphyx push old school death metal -- funeral heavy metal mixed with raw hardcore riffing -- into thunderous music of charging chord progressions that possessed of an ambience that silhouettes melody as completion to grinding rhythm.
+With the riding rhythms and emphatic resolutions of epic battle music, the resulting orotund music expounds upon the death metal tradition of recombining fragmentary motifs in successive expansions of perspective.

 Tracklist: